Paper-Blossom Cherry Trees

 Cover the tissue paper with some of the moss.
 OR, if you don’t have moss, fill the bucket the rest of the way up with some nice-looking pebbles.

-Squeeze or pour some of the school glue or rice glue out onto the paper plate.
-Use a small paint brush to dab the glue on your “tree” where you want to put a tissue-paper “blossom.”
+Squeeze or pour some glue out onto a paper plate.
+Use a small paint brush to dab the glue on your “tree” where you want to put a tissue-paper “blossom”.

 Put the pencil (eraser-side down) in the middle of a square of tissue paper and wrap the tissue paper up and around the pencil a little bit.

 Use the pencil to push the tissue paper onto the dot of glue you put on your branch.
 Hold the tissue paper “blossom” in place while you pull the pencil out of the middle of the blossom.